 Last week we visited the toddlertastic Peppa Pig World at Paultons Park in Hampshire (near Southampton).
 We were very kindly given tickets so we could visit the park and write a Peppa Pig World review.
 Peppa Pig World with a two year old really is a toddler’s dream, and a place, if you can visit, I’d thoroughly recommend.
 We had a fantastic time and really enjoyed our day, in fact we really wish we’d spent two days there as we didn’t even get to walk into the other areas of Paultons Park, The Lost Kingdom and Critters Creek.
 Toddler H had a brilliant day and didn’t really stop the whole time.
 She LOVED it.
 Really really loved it.
-Like most 2 year old’s, she had a brief sit in her pushchair around lunch time to recharge but didn’t sleep, revived after her cat nap she was desperate to get back into Peppa Pig World.
+Like most 2 year old’s, she had a brief sit in her pushchair around lunch time to recharge but didn’t sleep.
+Revived after her cat nap she was desperate to get back into Peppa Pig World.
 We we very impressed at just how toddler friendly Peppa Pig World was, a perfect day out for a 2 year old, and she could go on all of the rides.
 There are height limits, but at over 85cm she could go on everything, the only compromise was sharing a dinosaur with daddy… which she loved!

 On the clouds after a brief wobble, she started trying to spin it herself!